munificent/game-programming-patterns/book/dirty-flag.markdown

 ### An unoptimized traversal

-To get our hands dirty, let's throw together a basic traversal for rendering the scene graph by calculating the world positions on the fly.
+To get our hands dirty, let's throw together a basic traversal for rendering the scene graph that calculates the world positions on the fly.
 It won't be optimal, but it will be simple.
 We'll add a new method to `GraphNode`:

 ^code render-on-fly

-We pass the world transform of the node's parent into this in `parentWorld`.
-With that, all that's left to get the correct world transform of *this* node is to combine it with its own local transform.
-We don't have to walk *up* the parent chain to calculate this because we calculate as we go while walking *down* the chain.
+We pass the world transform of the node's parent into this using `parentWorld`.
+With that, all that's left to get the correct world transform of *this* node is to combine that with its own local transform.
+We don't have to walk *up* the parent chain to calculate world transforms because we calculate as we go while walking *down* the chain.

 We calculate the node's world transform and store it in `world`, then we render the mesh if we have one.
 Finally, we recurse into the child nodes, passing in *this* node's world transform.
 All in all, it's nice tight, simple recursive method.

-We kick off the process by rendering the root node:
+To draw an entire scene graph, we kick off the process at the root node:

 ^code render-root